-The VA Section is asked at Round 1 only.
+The VA Section is asked at Round 1 of all participants and again at Round 5 of all participants.

 Well-Being and Age Identity (WB)

 The Well-Being section obtains information about positive and negative affect (frequency of feelings in the last month e.g., cheerful, bored, full of life, upset), self-realization (agreement with statements about life: life has meaning and purpose, feel confident and good about self, gave up trying to improve life long ago, likes living situation), age identity (age person feels), and self-efficacy and resilience (agreement with statements: other people determine activities, I do what I want, I adjust easily to change).
 The section draws on similar items that have appeared in MIDUS (Midlife in the U.S. A Study of National Health and Wellbeing).
 Reference periods and response categories differ across studies that have used these items.
 NHATS uses "last month" as the reference period and, in general, fewer response categories.